 My Daughter is Destined to be a Ballerina

-It’s a common refrain that parents of daughters often fall victim.
+It’s a common refrain to which parents of daughters often fall victim.
 You know how it goes, your daughter is lithe and graceful.
 She dances around.
 So she must be signed up stat for ballet.
-Now don’t get us wrong it’s a grueling and difficult sport and there are boys and girls that absolutely excel at it.
+Without a doubt ballet is a grueling and difficult sport and there are boys and girls that absolutely excel at it.
 Beautiful to watch; there is no question that ballet is not a sport for the faint at heart.
 But sports for girls is done a disservice to the idea that it’s a girly, pink, graceful, appropriate activity.
 That’s not fair to ballerinas or to other sportsmen and women.
 Worth a read is a piece from 2013 in The Atlantic where writer Hilary Levey Friedman illustrates how parents choose sport based on the characteristics they believe the activity imparts.
 See more here.

 Team Sports Can Be Full of Fancy Footwork Too